2019 Copa Libertadores final: Summary

 River Plate opened the match in a 2–3–3–2 formation, which allowed their midfield to dominate.
 This tactic gained them an early lead, when Rafael Santos Borré scored in the 14th minute from a cross by Ignacio Fernández.
 River Plate had numerous chances for a second goal in the first half: Borré missed an opportunity by inches, Nicolás De La Cruz missed a good chance in the 21st minute, and Exequiel Palacios had two long-distance shots that nearly went in.
 However River Plate were unable to capitalise on these opportunities, so at half time the score remained 1-0.

 River Plate continued to dominate in the early part of the second half.
 However, Flamengo began to assert themselves on the counter-attack, with Gabriel Barbosa and Éverton Ribeiro nearly scoring while Borré was down with an injury.
 Flamengo substitute Diego was brought on for Gerson in the 66th minute, and he helped Flamengo turn the match around.
 Diego began several counter-attacks, including in the 75th minute when he linked up with Bruno Henrique Pinto and Gabriel.
 The score was still 1-0 in the 89th minute, with River Plate seeking to finish off the game, when Flamengo's Arrascaeta won the ball from Lucas Pratto in his own half, and started a counter-attack by passing to Bruno Henrique.
 Henrique dribbled the ball down the left wing and cut inside; near the opposing goal, he passed the ball to Arrascaeta, who avoided the goalkeeper's challenge to pass to an open Gabriel who scored a tap-in to tie the game.

 Three minutes later (in the second minute of injury time), Diego launched a deep pass from his own half that both River Plate centre backs missed.
-This allowed Gabriel to score again, giving Flamengo a 2-1 lead.
+This allowed Gabriel to score again from a half volley, giving Flamengo a 2–1 lead.
 The sudden reversal of fortune caused tempers to flare: Palacios kicked Bruno Henrique in the 95th minute, for which he received a red card.
 Gabriel Barbosa sarcastically applauded the referee in response; he also received a red card.
 The match ended shortly thereafter.
 After being behind for most of the match, Flamengo emerged as last minute champions, winning their second Copa Libertadores title.